ChildofGodAmanda1John5eighteen/PhoenixDragon757/README.md

 - 👋 Hi, I’m @PhoenixDragon757 also known as Amanda Johnson DBA Amanda Myers LLC and Hi, I'm ESA Felix Johnson ESA of Amanda and Jeremiah Johnson and Hi, I'm Jeremiah Johnson introducing ourselves to you and telling you a little about us.
+Psalm 36:5-6
 🙏 Jeremiah and Amanda are baptized believers in Jesus Christ 👫❤ Amanda Johnson married to Jeremiah James Johnson and Jeremiah James Johnson is married to Amanda Johnson.Let no Man Asunder
 🐈 Jeremiah and Amanda Johnson have an ESA named Felix Philemon Johnson there are Fair Housing Federal Laws in regards to an ESA and the handlers who are Amanda and Jeremiah Johnson.